aristanetworks/netdevops-examples/README.md

 - [__Arista Validated Design__](ansible/avd-evpn-l3ls-1/): Generate EOS EVPN/VXLAN Fabric deployed using CloudVision and with pre/post deployment tests.
 - [__Zero Touch Provisioning to EVPN Fabric__](ansible/ztp-avd-cvp): Build a complete EVPN/VXLAN fabric using CloudVision and Zero Touch Provisioning process.
 - [__Ansible AVD & CVP Transfer of Information__](ansible/avd-cvp-toi): Content to build a Transfer of Information on Arista Validated Design and Cloudvision collection.
+- [__Ansible to sync configlets across CV servers__](ansible/ansible-sync-configlets): Content to synchronize configlets from one CV server to another.
+Complete documenation is available on our [EOS Central Knowledge base](https://eos.arista.com/synchronising-cloudvision-portal-configlets-with-ansible/)

 ### Webinar & Presentation content